wavefrontHQ/docs/pages/doc/csp_security_policy.md

 tags: [administration]
 sidebar: doc_sidebar
 permalink: csp_security_policy.html
-summary: Use security policies to to control access to metrics (time series, histograms, RED metrics and delta counters) and traces.
+summary: Use security policies to control access to metrics, such as time series, histograms, RED metrics, and delta counters, as well as traces.
 ---

 {% include note.html content="Starting July 3, 2023, VMware Aria Operations for Applications is a service on the VMware Cloud services platform.
 The content in this chapter is valid for **original** subscribers.
 For VMware Cloud services subscriptions, see [Metrics Security Policy Rules in Operations for Applications on VMware Cloud Services](csp_metrics_security.html)."%}